cloudsolver/aws-sap/README.md

-Obsidian notes for AWS Cloud technology with a focus on certifications.
+Obsidian notes for AWS Cloud technology with a focus on 'the five' certifications.

 There are many resources online.
 It is best to use the following.